zer0hm/MaliciousDucky/README.md

 ![schematics](MaliciousDucky_Final_Schematic.png)

 # Construction
 After soldering and desoldering this completely twice.
-I managed to indentify that I mixed MOSI with MISO, so don't judge my soldering skills at that point, I just wanted to be done, didn't care if it "didn't look good enough" AND NO I'M NOT GONNA CLEAN UP THAT SOLDER RESIDUE AND NO IT WONT SHORT THING OUT.
+I managed to indentify that I mixed MOSI with MISO, so don't judge my soldering skills at that point, I just wanted to be done, didn't care if it "didn't look good enough" AND NO I'M NOT GONNA CLEAN UP THAT SOLDER RESIDUE AND NO IT WONT SHORT THINGS OUT.

 **P.S: WATCH OUT FOR MOSI AND MISO.**